Frequently Asked Questions

 - +Do students receive art instruction?

-We offer instruction and exposure to the arts in all grades with funding from our yearly Run for the Arts event.
-Arts education includes long-term residencies teaching fundamental art skills, attendance at arts performances throughout the city, and school-wide arts events.
-Additionally, classes also include extra arts instruction as it pertains to their current educational project, and as a fundamental component into the overall curriculum when at all possible.
+We do have a designated art teacher and a formal art program at The Emerson School.
+Students receive direct instruction in visual arts for 45 minutes each week.
+The Emerson School also offers integrated arts education that includes long-term residencies teaching fundamental art skills, attendance at arts performances throughout the city, and school-wide arts events.
+Additionally, classes also include extra arts instruction as it pertains to their current educational project, and include arts as a fundamental component into the overall curriculum when at all possible.

 - +What kind of music education is there?